-The company has entered into change in control termination benefit agreements with executive officers and certain other officers of the company.
-These agreements provide for lump sum cash payments equal to a multiple of an executive's annual compensation if the executive is actually or constructively terminated within 24 months following a change in control, as defined in the agreements.
+Employment Contracts, Termination of Employment and Change of Control Arrangements provide for lump sum cash payments equal to a multiple of an executive's annual compensation if the executive is actually or constructively terminated within 24 months following a change in control, as defined in the agreements.
 For these purposes, annual compensation consists of the executive's base pay at the date of his termination or immediately before the change in control, whichever is higher, plus the greater of his or her target bonus for the year in which the change in control occurs or the highest bonus earned in the three fiscal years preceding the change in control.
-The multiple of annual compensation received is three times for the named executive officers (other than Mr. Walker) and two times for Mr. Walker and all other officers with whom such agreements were entered into.
+The multiple of annual compensation received is three times for the named executive officers and two times for all other officers with whom such agreements were entered into.